What is DTF Printing ?

 Color Accuracy: Calibrate your printer and use ICC profiles.

-Maintaining Your DTF Printing Equipment
+Maintaining Your Direct-to-Film Printing Equipment

 Regular maintenance includes: